 Spinal Cord Injury Verdicts and Settlements

-As noted in the legal disclaimer above, the following jury verdicts and out-of-court settlements are not intended to serve as a reflection of every spinal cord injury case.
-We present them here purely for informational purposes, so that accident victims and their loved ones can develop a clearer idea of the types of figures which have resulted from previous cases across the U.S. We’ve presented them here with brief descriptions of the related cases.
+As noted in the legal disclaimer above, the following jury verdicts and out-of-court settlements are not intended to reflect every spinal cord injury case.
+We present them here purely for informational purposes so that accident victims and their loved ones can develop a clearer idea of the types of figures that have resulted from previous cases across the U.S. We’ve presented them here with brief descriptions of the related cases.

 - $12 million settlement for a 16-year-old Minnesota girl who became paralyzed from the neck down (quadriplegia/tetraplegia) and ventilator-dependent after getting into a serious car accident.